Expulsion and Suspension Policy Statement

 The CCDBG Act of 2014 includes provisions relevant to reducing expulsions and suspensions and promoting children’s social-emotional and behavioral health.
 In particular, the law requires states to provide certain information to families, the general public, and, where applicable, child care providers as part of consumer and provider education.
 That information must include their “policies regarding the social-emotional and behavioral health of young children, which may include positive behavioral intervention and support models and policies on expulsion of preschool-aged children, in early childhood programs receiving [CCDF] assistance.”2 The CCDF final rule, published September 30, 2016, requires Lead Agencies to provide information about age-appropriate social-emotional behavioral health policies for children from birth to school-age, and policies to prevent suspension, expulsion, and denial of services due to behavior of children birth to age 5 in child care and other early childhood programs.3 The CCDBG Act of 2014 also enables states to use quality improvement funds for professional development, including effective behavior management strategies and training, including positive behavior intervention and support models, that promote positive social and emotional development and reduce challenging behaviors, including reducing expulsions of preschool-aged children for such behaviors.4 This provision is also included in the CCDF final rule based on the Act, which clarifies that the strategies and training should be age appropriate and can extend from birth to school age, and include those that reduce suspensions and expulsions of children under age 5.5

-Aligned with and in support of these provisions, the U.S. Departments of Health and Human Services and Education jointly released a policy statement in 2014, with state and local recommendations, to address expulsion and suspension in early learning settings, including child care.
-The policy statement affirms the Departments’ efforts to prevent and eventually eliminate expulsion and suspension and support young children’s social-emotional and behavioral health.6 Additionally, in 2015, the Office of Child Care released an informational memorandum that highlights policies states can implement to promote children’s social, emotional, and behavioral development.
+Aligned with and in support of these provisions, the U.S. Departments of Health and Human Services and Education jointly released a policy statement (PDF) in 2014, with state and local recommendations, to address expulsion and suspension in early learning settings, including child care.
+The policy statement affirms the Departments’ efforts to prevent and eventually eliminate expulsion and suspension and support young children’s social-emotional and behavioral health.6 Additionally, in 2015, the Office of Child Care released an informational memorandum (PDF) that highlights policies states can implement to promote children’s social, emotional, and behavioral development.
 Establishing expulsion and suspension policies was one of a host of recommendations included in that IM.
 This IM builds on the 2015 IM’s recommendation and expands on this important issue.7

 Neuroscientists agree that the first 5 years of a child’s life are critical for building the foundation of learning, health, and wellness needed for success in school and later in life.8 During these years, children’s brains are developing rapidly, influenced by both positive and negative experiences.
 While access to high-quality child care benefits children’s development and learning, expulsion and suspension from child care can have detrimental effects, particularly on children’s social-emotional development and learning outcomes.
 Expulsion and suspension are stressful and negative experiences for children, their families, and their providers, and can set off a negative trajectory.
 Research indicates that expulsion and suspension early in a child’s trajectory predicts expulsion and suspension later in life.
 Children who are expelled or suspended from school are as much as 10 times more likely to drop out of high school, experience academic failure, hold negative school attitudes, and face incarceration than those who are not.